jessecallahan/quick_chat/README.md

-# Notes For Sept 12
+# Notes For Sept 16

 get friend box to work
-brainstorm data organization specifically how each chat group will be linkedup clear textarea
+clear textarea
+launch it and make sure it works online clean up/refactor style